TBBD/resources/README.md

 This aims to be a comprehensive list of resources for all levels of engineers hoping to break into blockchain development.
+Though this is currently Ethereum focused, please feel free to add any material from other blockchains.

 ### TBBD Beginner series